OSLL/mdbci/README.md

-# MariaDb continuous integration infrastructure (MDBCI)
+# MariaDB continuous integration infrastructure (MDBCI)

 [MDBCI](https://github.com/mariadb-corporation/mdbci) is a set of tools for testing MariaDB components on the wide set of configurations.
 The main features of MDBCI are: